nullwiz/ipmap/README.md

 ## ipmap
-Feed me a domain and I will map each plot.
+Feed me a domain and I will map each point in the map.

 ## installation
 get conda, matplotlib